xonsh/xonsh/news/envprepost.rst

 **Changed:**

-* ``env_name`` prompt field now looks up the pre- and post-fix characters, rather than relying on hard-coded values/
+* ``env_name`` prompt field now looks up the pre- and post-fix characters, rather than relying on hard-coded values.

 **Deprecated:**